Computer Science

 3 Credits (3)

 Advanced topics in computer networks.
 Covers advanced topics in networking, with emphasis on wireless, and IP networks.
-Students are expected to have knowledge of computer networks equivalent to C S 484, and of statistics equivalent to MATH 371 or MATH 470.
+Students are expected to have knowledge of computer networks equivalent to CSCI 4245 and statistics equivalent.

 Learning Outcomes